davidjosearaujo/dissertation/docs/Questions.md

 ## Limitation of current prototype
 Exactly, you've identified a critical limitation in your current prototype.
 The reliance on **MAC addresses** as identifiers for legacy IoT devices introduces issues related to **consistency** and **universality**:
 ### Why MAC-Based Identity Is Not Constant or Universal
+#### MAC Address Characteristics
+- **Device-Specific**: It only serves as a unique address within a given network and doesn't inherently convey a constant, network-wide identity.
+- **Changeability**: MAC addresses can be changed or spoofed.
+Some devices allow for MAC randomization for privacy reasons, which means that the identity presented by the device can vary between different connections or networks.